Battle of Biak: Aftermath

 The Battle of Biak triggered the Japanese to initiate Operation KON which not only planned to use battleships to transport more troops and to fight against the Allied forces at Biak but also entailed the transferring of hundreds of precious naval airplanes from the Marianas and other islands to western New Guinea to prepare for a counteroffensive because Biak was considered a crucial island of defense in the Southwest Pacific theater by the Japanese military.
 About half of the land-based airplanes of the 1st Air Fleet ended up far out of position for the Battle of the Philippine Sea and were not able to contribute to the Japanese plans of using land-based airplanes to support the carrier-based airplanes like what Operation A-Go demanded during the Mariana Islands campaign.
 The Battle of Saipan which happened at the same time coincidentally also permanently canceled Operation KON and the battleships that were planning to attack MacArthur's small naval forces consisting of no aircraft carriers or battleships and only a few cruisers and destroyers were ordered north to screen aircraft carriers.

+From 20 July to 23 July 2026, the United States Department of Defense through the Defense POW/MIA Accounting Agency (DPAA) and the Defense Attaché Office (DAO) of the U.S. Embassy in Jakarta, collaborated with Indonesia to trace the remains of U.S. military personnel who went missing during the battle.
+U.S. Marine Corps Lieutenant Colonel Jeremy Smith stated that his great-uncle, US Army Air Forces Technical Sergeant Henry "Buddy" Daugherty, died in Biak on 27 September 1944 when his Douglas C-47 Skytrain crashed at the Borokoe Airfield.
+According to the DPAA, the mission in Biak marks an initial step toward expanding the search for historical artifacts and the remains of U.S. military personnel lost in Indonesia.
+The U.S. government views this cooperation as a foundation for strengthening future humanitarian collaboration and historical preservation between the two nations.